TIBCOSoftware/snappydata/docs/programming_guide/building_snappydata_applications_using_spark_api.md

 ```

 <!--
 > Note: Above simple example uses local mode (i.e. development mode) to create tables and update data.
-In the production environment, users will want to deploy the SnappyData system as a unified cluster (default cluster model that consists of servers that embed colocated Spark executors and SnappyData stores, locators, and a job server enabled lead node) or as a split cluster (where Spark executors and SnappyData stores form independent clusters).
+In the production environment, users will want to deploy the TIBCO ComputeDB system as a unified cluster (default cluster model that consists of servers that embed colocated Spark executors and Snappy Stores, locators, and a job server enabled lead node) or as a split cluster (where Spark executors and TIBCO ComputeDB stores form independent clusters).
 Refer to the  [deployment](../deployment.md) chapter for all the supported deployment modes and the [configuration](../configuring_cluster/configuring_cluster.md) chapter for configuring the cluster.
 This mode is supported in both Java and Scala.
 Support for Python is yet not added.-->